npsot_bluebonnet_full_color

 Maintenance

-Evergreen garden accent.
-Slow-growing but hardy and low maintenance.
+Slow growing.
+Drought tolerant and low maintenance.
+A good evergreen garden accent.
 Remove flowering stalks after blooming or leave for wildlife.
 Prune sharp pointed leaves away from sidewalks or patios for safety reasons.
 Thin clumps by removing sections of the plant every few years to rejuvenate and transplant to other locations.
-Propagation: Seed, Offshoot division.
-Seed.
+Native habitat: forest openings and borders.
+Propagation: seed, offshoots transplant.

 Comments

 Blooms February-June.
-Not a true grass.
-Forms a grass-like mounding form.
+Grows in a grass-like mounding form, but not a true grass.
 Narrow, roundish evergreen leaves grow in clumps, with widely spaced teeth along the margins.
-Spike of small, cream colored flowers, appear in spring and early summer.
+A spike of small, cream colored flowers appear in spring and early summer.
 Flowers barely protrude above the foliage.
-Native Habitat: forest openings and borders.
-Blooms February through June.
-Fruit a distinctly 3-lobed, a thin-walled capsule.
-Larval Host: Atea Hairstreak and Sandia Hairstreak butterflies.
+Fruit is a distinctly 3-lobed, thin-walled capsule.
+Larval host: Atea Hairstreak and Sandia Hairstreak butterflies.
+Although still listed by some in the Liliaceae Family, the majority of botanical organizations now list it in the Asparagaceae Family.

 Previous Scientific Name(s): Synonym(s): Nolina affinis, Nolina texana var. compacta